 The U.S. has the world’s largest trade deficit, which leaves it extremely reliant on other countries for essential goods.
 As the COVID-19 crisis emerged in early 2020, instead of considering American’s needs, U.S. government officials urged U.S. firms to expand exports to China of the limited domestic production of key medical goods.
 Effective implementation of the Defense Production Act (DPA) to purchase and domestically allocate PPE, ventilators and more would have preempted the export frenzy we see in the data.

 With many critical medical goods made in just one or two countries, when workers there fall ill or governments prioritize their own peoples’ needs before exporting critical goods, a worldwide shortage of masks, gloves, medicine and more quickly develops.

 Long, thin globalized supply chains have made it difficult to quickly increase domestic production.
 With key inputs, parts and components only produced in a few locations, manufacturers could not scale up production during the crisis.
 Additionally, monopoly patent protections in many trade agreements expose countries to trade sanctions if they produce medicine, ventilators and more without approval by and payment to pharmaceutical and other firms.

 With policymakers and the public distracted, corporate lobbyists are pushing for more of the same trade policies that hatched the unreliable supply chains now failing us all.
-Instead, we must fundamentally Rethink Trade.
+Instead, we must fundamentally reexamine trade.
 The goals should be healthy, resilient communities and economic well-being for more people – not the current priority of maximizing corporate profits.